 Still, there is probably so much that you don’t know about CBD, even with all the CBD facts that are out there.
 It is important to get your CBD information from a source you trust.

-Cannabis and hemp have had a long, complicated history, but only over the last decade or so has CBD oil from hemp surged in popularity as a dietary supplement to promote wellness.
+Cannabis and hemp have had a long, complicated history, but only over the last decade or so has CBD oil from hemp surged in popularity to promote wellness.
 CBD, or cannabidiol, is an all natural cannabinoid found in cannabis that supports one of the body’s largest self regulatory systems and promotes balance so that you can feel and perform your best each day.

 Looking to learn the truth about CBD?
 Here, we reveal the top 10 most unique CBD facts.

 1. CBD Can Come From Both Hemp and Marijuana

 With so much misinformation on the internet about CBD, a common misconception is that CBD only comes from one type of cannabis plant.
 In reality, CBD is found throughout the stalks, flowers, stems, leaves, and seeds of both hemp and marijuana.

 One of the most unknown CBD facts is that hemp and marijuana can both be sources of CBD.
 However, marijuana is naturally lower in CBD than THC, or tetrahydrocannabinol, the intoxicating compound known for its euphoric properties.
 In hemp, CBD dominates the plant’s makeup, and THC is only present in trace amounts.